 We’ve rolled up our sleeves and conducted our own consumer research (yes, we’ve tried the devices).
 Because there are so many types of Kegel exercisers, it’s sometimes confusing to know which one is best for you.
 We’ve evaluated cost, pros and cons, and how each device works, plus reviews for each type of exerciser.
-Here’s a side-by-side comparison of the best Kegel exercise devices with further description below.
+Here’s a side-by-side comparison of the best devices for Kegel exercises, with further descriptions below.

-Keep the series of increasing weights from falling out to identify and build up muscles.
+Weights are inserted vaginally, and you squeeze to keep a series of increasing weights from falling out to identify and build up muscles.
 These balls, cones, or egg-shapes are as simple as they come, dating back thousands of years.
-They are inexpensive and easy to understand.
+Kegel weights are inexpensive ($50–$100) and easy to understand.
 However, they do require privacy and dedicated time.
-Anything vaginally inserted will have a higher risk of infection. $50-100 Names: Kegel balls, Kegel cones, Yoni or jade egg, Ben Wa ball, and many generic.
+Anything vaginally inserted will have a higher risk of infection.
+Names: Kegel balls, Kegel cones, Yoni or jade egg, Ben Wa ball, and many generics.

-Biofeedback measures the strength of Kegel contractions as you squeeze.
-These vaginally inserted probes have gotten more sophisticated.
-They are mostly connected to mobile apps, some with fun games to play as you squeeze.
-They still have a risk of infection and require dedicated time and privacy to use.
-Most are not FDA approved for incontinence. $100-300 Brands: KegelSmart, KGoal, Elvie, PeriCoach, Perifit, Peritone
+Biofeedback measures the strength of Kegel contractions as you squeeze around the device.
+Most of these vaginally inserted probes are connected to mobile apps so you can see your progress, and some offer fun games to play as you squeeze.
+Kegel trainers still have a risk of infection and require dedicated time and privacy during use.
+Most are not FDA approved for incontinence.
+Cost is $100–$300.
+Brands: KegelSmart, KGoal, Elvie, PeriCoach, Perifit, Peritone.

 Review: Fit can be uncomfortable.
 The games are fun at first.
 Once you identify pelvic floor muscles, it’s easier to do Kegels on your own.

-Electrical stimulation (E-stim) contracts the pelvic floor muscles (does Kegels) for you.
-These devices have been around for forty years.
-Originally only found in doctors‘ and physical therapy offices, they are now approved for home use.
-They still require dedicated time, privacy, and have a risk of infection.
-Some require a prescription, but others are now over-the-counter.
-There is some insurance reimbursement. $300-1200.
-Brands: Apex, Attain, Liberty, Yarlap, Kegel8, Leva
+Electrical stimulation (e-stim) contracts the pelvic floor muscles, doing your Kegels for you.
+Don’t let the term “electrical stimulation” scare you.
+Electrical currents are how your brain talks to your muscles and tell them to move, and these devices have been around for 40 years.
+Originally only found in doctors‘ and physical therapy offices, vaginal e-stim devices are now approved for home use, but require dedicated time and privacy, plus there’s a risk of infection.
+Both prescription and over-the-counter types are available.
+Cost is $300-–$1200, with some insurance reimbursement.
+Brands: Apex, Attain, Liberty, Yarlap, Kegel8, Leva.

 Are there other stress urinary incontinence treatments?